ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 - **Do** send pull requests that have an issue attached to them.
 In the body of your request, use `Resolves [link-to-issue]` to indicate the issue you're resolving with your request.

 - **Don't** send pull requests without an issue.
-First open an issue, then send a pull request.
+First, open an issue, then send a pull request.

 - **Do** send pull requests that come from `feat/*` or `bug/*` branches.